No Domain: The John McAfee Tapes With Mark Eglinton | OAP #68

 But you know, I was interested by his relationship with drugs because he talked about it a lot.

-And I often wondered whether it was that sort of age-old addict thing where they say, Well, you know, I can stop at any time and I decide when I'm on it and when I'm not, because he gave me a bit of that.
+And I often wondered whether it was that sort of age-old addict thing where they say, well, you know, I can stop at any time and I decide when I'm on it and when I'm not, because he gave me a bit of that.

-Uh, and I don't think it was that with him.
+And I don't think it was that with him.

-I think John genuinely did understand drugs and what the part they could play in his life, and he just selectively used them for for what he wanted, and that included in later life.
+I think John genuinely did understand drugs and what the part they could play in his life.

-I think he used you know, later life he used drugs in combination with sex a lot, quite openly admitted to how important that was and how much it enhanced sex and wanted to go into quite a lot a lot of detail with me, which I really didn't want to hear.
+Quite openly admitted to how important that was and how much it enhanced sex and wanted to go into quite a lot of detail with me, which I really didn't want to hear.

 I don't want to hear that.